-stap redi blong klaemet jenis'22 ('We are ready for climate change').
+ture is characterised by shifting cultivation, as it is widely practised all over the Pacific, "to be the archetypal form of traditional agriculture in the tropics [...].
+In the Pacific Islands, it is found on almost all high islands and raised limestone islands where at least some secondary forest or productive grassland savanna remains" (Manner and Thaman 2013, 342).
+Supply for locally produced food through cultivation is considered to be increasingly under pressure so one of the foci of climate change forecasts is Vanuatu's rural population and the consequences for the horticulturalist farming system (CSIRO 2014: FAO 2016).
+Furthermore.
+Olivia Warrick states that the reasons are manifold and "attributed mainly to less robust subsistence agricultural systems and increasing dependency on external resources namely disaster aid, imported goods, money and knowledge" (Warrick 2021, 6).
+Since 2012, teams of national and international humanitarian agencies have developed a nationwide programme to address climate change (McDonnell 2020, 58).
+The resulting overarching programme was given the Bislama title 'yumi stap redi blong klaemet jenis21 ('We are ready for climate change') (Pritchard 2017).
 For agriculture, they especially promoted the adaptation of cultivation methods and developing new strategies, including the installation of home gardens next to the house.
-In this way, cultivation could be moved from 'the bush' closer to people's homes and also supplement a new diet with vegetables which need closer monitoring (Maclellan 2015, 26).
+In this way, cultivation could be moved from 'the bush' closer to people's homes and could therefore supplement a new diet with vegetables which need closer monitoring (Maclellan 2015, 26).
 Consequently, numerous projects were designed.
-Along the coast of western Malekula, several villages underwent the same workshop schedules and consequently one could find new forms of home gardens in every single one.
+Along the coast of western Malekula, several villages underwent the same workshop schedules and consequently new forms of home gardens could be found in every single one.
 Dixon Reef first became a role-model for applying new strategies for cultivation, until the El Niño event when the gardens were left alone and the discussion about how to approach gardening in times of crisis took another turn (Chapter 4).

-Through climate politics in Vanuatu, indigenous gardening is matched with ideas of climate change adaptation - with far reaching consequences.
+Through climate politics in Vanuatu, indigenous gardening is matched with ideas of climate change adaptation, and this has far-reaching consequences.
 Carlos Mondragón exemplified that new encounters in climate programmes on the Torres Strait islands in northern Vanuatu bring up and create new narratives: information about sea level rise shifted local perceptions of fluidity between ocean and land, in that the water takes land but also gives some of it for free, to a stark fixation on the shapes of islands and also human communal settlements, including land use for gardening.
 Given the annual fluctuation of seawater and sea level, suddenly the water was marked as a threat, taking away land (Mondragón 2018).
-Reports of environmental degradation depict humans as merely reacting and Mondragón argues that knowledge regimes of adaptation programmes must for one be made transparent and must also rethink approaches that consider the agency of ni-Vanuatu.
-This would pay attention to ni-Vanuatu human-environmental relations as processual and undergoing continuous alterations, also when it comes to moving houses and gardens to other locations and therefore working with shifting land and sea (ibid.).
+Reports of environmental degradation depict humans as merely reacting but Mondragón argues that knowledge regimes of adaptation programmes must be made transparent and must also rethink approaches that consider the agency of ni-Vanuatu.
+This would reflect on ni-Vanuatu human-environmental relations as processual and undergoing continuous alterations, especially when it comes to moving houses and gardens to other locations and therefore working with shifting land and sea (ibid.).
 The construction of food insecurity hints also at a history of island lives exposed to external influences, very often critically traced from colonialism, then globalisation and the opening to world markets, and finally influences through global warming with higher risks of extreme weather events.
-Often, this is described as causing food insecurity, in the form of self-organised and independent supply with their own resources on the decline (Allen 2015, 1344; Campbell 2015, 1320).
+Often, this is described as causing food insecurity, in the form of selforganised and independent supply with local resources on the decline (Allen 2015, 1344; Campbell 2015, 1320).